PI Scores - What You Need to Know

 PI results

-The left profile describes people who naturally take charge, lead, but sometimes can move too fast for others.
+The left profile describes people who naturally take charge and lead but sometimes can move too fast for others.
 They are very proactive and see risk as an opportunity.

 PI behavioral scores are grouped into 17 different types of personality profiles, each with its own work style, social attitudes, strengths, and weaknesses.
 Read more about them in our PI Personality Types guide!